AICCRA at COP29 | Scaling climate adaptation in African agriculture

 Investing in climate-smart agriculture for adaptation and planning for long-term low emissions development

-Representatives from Ethiopia and Kenya will launch Climate-Smart Agriculture Investment Plans designed to align climate adaptation in agriculture with Nationally Determined Contributions (NDCs).
+Representatives from Ethiopia and Kenya will share the national Climate-Smart Agriculture Investment Plans (CSAIPs) designed to align climate adaptation in agriculture with Nationally Determined Contributions (NDCs).
 Panelists will discuss how the approach of these countries can be replicated across Africa.

 In addition, the African Group of Negotiators Expert Support (AGNES) will showcase the Technical Guide for the Development of Long-Term Low Emission Development Strategies (LT-LEDS) intended to support African countries by providing practical description of the various steps needed to develop holistic and economy-wide LT-LEDS.